On character table of Clifford groups: The cases for Two-qubit, Three-qubit, and beyond

 \begin{remark} In a very recent article, \cite{Ma} developed the Clifford theory for $\cC_n$.
-In particular, applying \cite[Theorem 5.3]{Ma}, one can lift an irreducible character of $\cC_n$ to obtain an irreducible one of $\cC_{n+1}$.
-Hence one should be able to obtain at least a part of irreducible characters of $\cC_4$ from our character table of $\cC_3$, and continue this process to higher rank.
-We feel that in this manner we can obtain a majority part of irreducible characters of $\cC_n$.
-It is an interesting and important problem to construct the whole character table of $\cC_4$ and of course general $\cC_n$. \end{remark}
+In particular, applying \cite[Theorem 5.3]{Ma}, one can lift an irreducible character of $\cC_{n-1}$ to obtain an irreducible one of $\cC_{n}$.
+Hence one can obtain a part of irreducible characters of $\cC_{n}$ from the character table of $\cC_{n-1}$.
+According to \cite[Theorem 4.4]{Ma}, the remaining irreducible characters of $\cC_n$ are precisely those lifted from the irreducible character of $Sp(2n,2)$.
+By this fashion, one should be able to obtain the complete character table of $\cC_n$ for all $n$, assuming the character table of $Sp(2n,2)$ is available. \end{remark}

+\begin{remark} In a previous draft of this article we proposed the following conjecture: the character table of $\cC_n$ consists only integers.
+However, this is true only for $1\leq n\leq 3$.
+When $n=4$, it is a fact that there exist irreducible characters of $Sp(8,2)$ containing non-integral values.
+According to \cite[Lemma 4.6, Lemma 5.1]{Ma}, these irreducible characters of $Sp(8,2)$ lift to irreducible characters of $\cC_4$ with non-integral values and they keep to exist for all $\cC_n$ with $n\geq 5$. \end{remark}

+To conclude this article, we highlight an interesting similarity between the symmetric groups and the Clifford groups, which we don't know is it a coincidence or not.
+It is well known that the representation theory of the symmetric groups can be constructed combinatorially by Young tableaux \cite{FH, Sag}.
+It will be great if one can develop a parallel combinatorial object to study the representation theory of $\cC_n$. \begin{proposition} The following facts for $S_n$ hold for all $n\geq 2$: \begin{enumerate} \item The standard representation $\mathbb{C}^n$ decomposes multiplicity-freely as the direct sum of the trivial representation and an irreducible representation of codimension 1. \item The standard representation $\mathbb{C}^n$ is a faithful representation. \item \cite[Theorem~19.10]{JL} Any irreducible representation of $S_n$ must appear as an irreducible constituent of $(\mathbb{C}^n)^{\otimes d}$ for some $d$ large enough. \end{enumerate} \end{proposition}